 Walk into any world-class sports facility today, and the first thing you notice, even before the lights, the equipment, or the crowd, is the floor.
 It's the surface your athletes train on every single day.
+It absorbs every jump, every sprint, every lateral cut, every hard landing.
+It's the foundation that protects your players.
+And in modern sports, where performance margins are razor-thin, and injury prevention is everything, the floor underneath your feet matters more than most people ever stop to think about.
+That's what this guide is about.

 Most people walk into a sports facility and notice the court lines, the lighting, and the equipment.
 What they don't think about is what's beneath their feet, and yet it's the one thing that touches every athlete, every step, every game.

 Ask any serious coach what separates a good training environment from a great one, and the answer rarely starts with coaching philosophy or nutrition plans.
+It starts with infrastructure.
+Infrastructure isn't the background.
+It's the foundation.
+That's what this guide is about.

 Choosing sports flooring comes down to one core question: where will athletes actually be playing?
 Indoor and outdoor environments make completely different demands on a surface, and the wrong choice wastes money, shortens the floor's lifespan, and creates real safety risks.

 Two surfaces dominate most sports court conversations in India: PU (polyurethane) and acrylic.
 Both are widely used, both look professional, and both will get you a far better result than bare concrete.
+But they're built for completely different environments, and picking the wrong one is an expensive mistake that's difficult to undo.